 27th Street Bridge

 Construction on the 27th Street Bridge (also known as Sunlight Bridge) project began on January 2, 2019.
-Soil nail walls are nearing completion and crews are set to begin micropile construction on Monday, March 18.
+As soil nail walls near completion (targeted to be complete beginning of April), crews are shifting focus to micropile construction.
 With this new work activity, expect to see some changes to project impacts.

 The construction team will make every attempt to avoid lane closures during the peak times, especially the morning rush, but this is a very dynamic site.
 At any given time, materials and crews are moving in and out of the very limited site areas, working on complex construction activities.
 It is like replacing the floor of a gymnasium while keeping a basketball game going.